Doctorate in Organization Development Program Overview

 - Familiarity with organizational environments that are experiencing change efforts

-- Establishment of a basic foundation in organizational development/consulting skills
+- Establishment of a basic foundation in organization development/consulting skills

 Field Work Projects